HCIILAB/SCUT-FBP5500-Database-Release/README.md

 ### Training/Testing Set

-We use two kinds of experiments settings to evaluate the facial beauty prediction methods on SCUT-FBP5500 benchmark, which includes:
+We use two kinds of experimental settings to evaluate the facial beauty prediction methods on SCUT-FBP5500 benchmark, which includes:

 1) 5-folds cross validation.
 For each validation, 80% samples (4400 images) are used for training and the rest (1100 images) are used for testing.
 2) The split of 60% training and 40% testing.
 60% samples (3300 images) are used for training and the rest (2200 images) are used for testing.